 - 1. While in the corridors and stairways, students should walk and avoid physical contact and other horseplay. - 2.
 Card playing (on computers too) and gambling are not allowed in the school building, grounds or during school sponsored activities. - 3.
 Students are expected to be in the classroom and in their assigned seat when the last bell rings. - 4.
 Students are not permitted to drink soda or have food in the classrooms that include the library, gym, music rooms, art room, and the shops in the vocational building. - 5.
 Music by cell phones, i-pods, and other music devices are not to be played during the regular school hours. - 6.
 The use of cell phones or other two-way communication devices on school premises during the regular school day is prohibited. - 7.
 Laser pointers are illegal and prohibited under the 1999 Wisconsin Act 157. - 8.
 Students are expected to follow all reasonable directions of the staff.
 Failure to do so will be considered insubordination and will result in an appropriate disciplinary action. - 9.
 Students are expected to truthfully answer questions from all staff members as related to student conduct. - 10.
-Students may not forge the signatures of parent(s) and/or guardian or school personnel.
-Students are also prohibited from copying the work of other students or authors and presenting it as their own.
-Students who violate this policy will face disciplinary action. - 11.
+Plagiarism Students are also prohibited from copying the work of other students or authors, including online websites, and presenting it as their own. - 11.
 Coats and backpacks must be left in lockers.